Weekly Energy Industry Summary

 Stay up-to-date on the latest energy news and information:

-- Fortunato & Friends Webcast - Please join us Thursday, Februrary 23, for Fortunato & Friends, a webcast series featuring our Chief Economist Ed Fortunato and special guest Stephen Kotkin, senior fellow at Stanford’s Freeman Spogli Institute for International Studies (FSI) and the Kleinheinz Senior Fellow at the Hoover Institution.
+- Fortunato & Friends Webcast - Please join us for Fortunato & Friends, a webcast series featuring our Chief Economist Ed Fortunato and a special guest each month.

 - Energy Terms to Know - Learn important power, gas and weather terms.